A primary goal of Postural Restoration is to achieve and maintain a solid Zone of Apposition while achieving tri-planar movement.

 These attachment sites relate to the zone of apposition because they move the ribs down and rotate them to the left, thereby ensuring the integrity of the ZOA.

 They also prevent the ribs from excessively elevating and rotating right during breathing and any movement that requires rotational movement of the torso, such as walking.

 So not only do the internal obliques move the rib cage to the same side, they also prevent excessive movement when the movement is going to the opposite side.

-The left internal obliques help maintain your ZOA.
+The left internal obliques (and the transverse abdominis which lay underneath) help maintain your ZOA.

 Without left internal oblique and pelvic strength I wouldn’t have been able to what I did in the test pictured in the beginning of the post.

 When the left internal obliques lose the ability to